antonsamper/gulp-webpack-boilerplate/README.md

 ```

 ### Bower
-This boilerplate supports bower components.
+The boilerplate supports bower components.
 The components are installed in the `bower_components/` folder and are automatically injected into `index.html` either at the top if it's a CSS component or at the bottom if it's JS.
 The gulp task used to make this work assumes that the Bower component contains the `main` property inside of `bower.json` that points the final asset.
 For example: `"main": "dist/jquery.js",`

 ### SASS
-This plugin uses the `scss` format for Sass.
+This workflow uses the `scss` format for Sass.
 All `scss` files should be placed in the `src/sass/` folder.
 The styles manifest is `main.scss`.

 ### Releases
-This plugin uses `release-it` and the three main functions have been mapped as custom npm scripts.
+The three main functions of `release-it` have been mapped as custom npm scripts.
 When creating a release all you have to do is run any of the following:
  *  `npm run release-patch`
  *  `npm run release-minor`
  *  `npm run release-major`